 Requests not to receive Direct Marketing

-Please note that individuals will not be permitted to unsubscribe or opt-out of SECTARA service announcements.
+Please note that subscribers will not be permitted to unsubscribe or opt-out of SECTARA® Service Announcements.

 6. Contact Details

 Should you have any queries about the Policy, or the Principles, or wish to lodge a complaint about a potential breach of the Principles by SECTARA®, please contact SECTARA®’s Privacy Officer using the contact details listed below.

 SECTARA Pty Ltd